Pao-ing/Data_science/README.md

 # Data_science
-Including some jupyter notebooks with analysis of data to resolve some questions.
-The solution use Python libraries like Pandas and Matplotlib
+In this folder I included some jupyter notebooks with analysis of data to resolve some questions.
+For the solution I used Python libraries like Pandas and Matplotlib.
+The data used here was provided by Networking Academy by Cisco.